 TROUT- RIVERS & STREAMS.
-Flow conditions in CT remain variable with at or higher than typical early September flows east of the Connecticut River and flows at or a bit below typical levels west of the Connecticut River (see stream flow graphic on page 5 or check stream flows anytime for 68 USGS gauging stations at the USGS web site).
+Flow conditions in CT remain variable with at or higher than typical early September flows east of the Connecticut River and flows at or a bit below typical levels west of the Connecticut River (see stream flow graphic on page 4 or check stream flows anytime for 68 USGS gauging stations at the USGS web site).
 Warm dry days are forecast for the weekend and beyond.
-We are continuing to monitor conditions and may need to suspend stocking for a bit if water temperatures, oxygen level, and flows become problematic for trout.

-Farmington River - Fishing continues to be good to very good and conditions for the weekend and next week should be good.
-Flows are clear, continue to be somewhat low (currently 152 CFS at Riverton plus 13 CFS from the Still River) and remain very comfortable for fishing.
+Farmington River - Fishing remains largely unchanged from the past several weeks and is considered good to very good.
+Conditions for the weekend and next week should also be near ideal for fall fishing.
+Flows are clear, continue to be somewhat low (currently 122 CFS at Riverton plus 10 CFS from the Still River) and very comfortable for fishing.
 Anglers should expect flows to slowly decrease from their current level as the drawing down of West Branch Reservoir to facilitate Colebrook River Lake dam maintenance continues (see Notes section on page 5 for more information on this project).

-Hatches/patterns Evening hatches are picking up.
+Hatches/patterns Evening hatches are picking up with large Cinnamon caddis common.
 Good offerings include Tricos (Tricorythodes #22-28 in the morning; best in the catch-and-release-section of the river), Ephemerella needhami (#22-26, early morning), Winter/Summer caddis (#18-24), Blue Wing Olives (Drunella sps. & Baetis sps.; #18, 22-24, mid-late afternoon), Caddis (tan #16-20, all day; green #22-26, evening; summer pupa #18-20 morning), Cahills/Summer (Stenonema ithaca, #12-14, early morning), Midges (#22-28, morning), Black Ants (#12-18, midday in fast water), Black Beetles (#16-18, midday), Flying Ants (#18-22, midday, when windy/humid), and Stone Hopper (#8-12, mid-day).
 Try nymphing in the early morning.
-Fish are falling for Bead Head, Midge Pupa, Zebra Midge or Copper John patterns.
+Fish are falling for Bead

+Head, Midge Pupa, Zebra Midge or Copper John patterns.
 Streamers, large and shiny, are also a good option (Hare's ear, Pheasant Tail, White Zonkers & Buggers (#4-12), Muddlers, Grey or Black Ghost).

-Housatonic River - The river continues to be very wadeable and fishable, and fishing has been good.
-Note that the water is super clear and flows are well below typical levels, currently 156 CFS at Falls Village and 258 CFS at Gaylordsville, anglers should plan accordingly in their gear selection.
+Housatonic River - The River continues to be very wadeable and fishable, and fishing has been good to very good.
+Note that the water is super clear and flows are well below typical levels, currently 162 CFS at Falls Village and 217 CFS at Gaylordsville, anglers should plan accordingly in their gear selection.
+Look to fish areas connected to deep pools as the flows in the River are not offering much in the way of cover in the riffles and runs.
+Flows may get a brief bump-up from Thursday's line of showers and rain but should drop back down.
 Anglers can call the FirstLight Power Resources flow line at 1-888-417-4837 for updated river information or check the USGS website for up to date real time streamflow data from a number of USGS gauging stations including two on the upper Housatonic River.

 Hatches/patterns.
 Lots of different activity on the river.
 Key is to have a diverse box of sizes and colors.
 Patterns to try include Sulfurs (#14-18, evening), Blue Wing Olive (#16-18, cloudy days, early morning; spinner fall in evening), Light Cahill (#12-14, evening), (Isonychia bicolor, #10-12 has been active lately, fast water, evening) and Black caddis (#14-18, early morning & evening).
 Streamer fishing and nymphing with big stoneflies have been very productive.
 Don't forget poppers and streamers (morning & evening).
 Patterns to try include White Zonkers, Wooly Buggers, Muddlers, Grey or Black Ghosts (#4-10).
 Also try brown crayfish.